apache/beam-site/_posts/2016-04-01-presentation-materials.md

   - takidau
 ---

 Are you interested in giving a presentation about Apache Beam?
 Perhaps you want to talk about Apache Beam at a local Meetup or a convention.
-We want to help you grow the Apache Beam community!
-To make things easier, we have added an initial set of [Apache Beam presentation materials]({{ site.baseurl }}/presentation-materials/).
-These materials have been crafted by experts in the Apache Beam community and held to the same high quality standards as the Apache Beam codebase.
+Excellent!
+The Apache Beam community is excited to expand and grow the community.
+To help kickstart this process, we are excited to announce an initial set of [Apache Beam presentation materials]({{ site.baseurl }}/presentation-materials/) which anyone can use to give a presentation about Apache Beam.

 <!--more-->

-This means you now have instant access to several high-quality presentations covering several Apache Beam topics, including:
+This is the first of many steps the Apache Beam community will take to create presentation materials.
+The Beam community has worked together to ensure these materials are accurate, up-to-date, and relevant.
+This initial release includes the following presentation materials:

 * The Apache Beam model
     * Long version